GoogleCloudPlatform/cloud-sdk-docker/README.md

 [below](#components_installed_in_each_tag)) pre-installed.
 The image is build upon the latest [Google-Provided](/software-supply-chain-security/docs/base-images#google-provided_base_images) Debian 12 base image and uses deb packages to install the components.
+This image supports both `linux/amd` and `linux/arm` platforms.
 To install specific gcloud versions, use the `:VERSION` tag.

 * `:slim`, `:VERSION-slim`: Similar to stable but includes the additional third party packages like `curl`, `python3-crcmod`, `apt-transport-https`,